smtrd3/use-abcd/README.md

-# use-crud (alpha)
+# use-abcd (alpha)

 [![Build Status](https://github.com/smtrd3/common-state/workflows/CI/badge.svg)](https://github.com/smtrd3/common-state/actions)

-A powerful React hook for managing CRUD (Create, Read, Update, Delete) operations with optimistic updates, caching, and automatic state management.
+A powerful React hook for managing ABCD (or CRUD) operations with optimistic updates, caching, and automatic state management.

+> **Note on Package Name**: The package is published as `use-abcd` on npm due to naming availability, where ABCD stands for Add, Browse, Change, and Delete - which maps directly to the traditional CRUD (Create, Read, Update, Delete) operations.
+While the package name uses ABCD, all internal APIs and documentation use CRUD terminology for familiarity and consistency with common programming patterns.

 ## Features